Ole Edvart Rølvaag: Literary style and themes

-Ole Rølvaag wrote in the Norwegian language, but his novels have a distinct American flavor and theme.
-Rolvaag was deeply influenced by earlier American writers who, writing in Norwegian, had faithfully portrayed the experiences of so many Norwegian immigrant pioneers.
-In this he was strongly influenced by Hans Andersen Foss and Peer Stromme, both of whom had written novels which provided realistic aspects of the homesteader's experience.
-The Emigrants by Norwegian author Johan Bojer, first published in 1925, follows many of these same themes.
-Rølvaag in turn provided an equally strong influence on future Scandinavian writers.
-Rølvaag attracted a number of gifted young Norwegian-Americans to St. Olaf College, among them Einar Haugen.
-Written decades later, Vilhelm Moberg's novels would depict the experience of Swedish-American immigrants.

 Giants in the Earth

 Rølvaag's authorship and scholarship focused on the pioneer experience on the Dakota plains in the 1870s.
-His most famous book was Giants in the Earth (Norwegian: I de dage), part of a trilogy.
-It features the story of a Norwegian pioneer family's struggles with the land and the elements of the Dakota Territory, as they try to make a new life in America.
-It was based partly upon Rolvaag's personal experiences as a settler and as well of the experiences of his wife's family who had been immigrant homesteaders.
+His most famous book was Giants in the Earth, part of a trilogy.
 The novel realistically treats the lives and trials of Norwegian pioneers in the Midwest, emphasizing their battles with the elements.
 The book also portrays the trials of loneliness, separation from family, longing for the old country, and the difficulty of fitting into a new culture.

-The book was written in Norwegian and then translated into English.
-The book reads as an American novel but stems from an Old World literary tradition.
-It provides dramatic contrast between Per Hansa and his wife, Beret.

-Per is a natural pioneer who sees promise flooding the windswept plains.
-Beret hungers for the ways of her homeland, and in her heart, loneliness gathers and penetrates the deeper reality of life lived on the American frontier.

 Giants in the Earth served as the basis for an opera by Douglas Moore and Arnold Sundgaard that won the Pulitzer Prize for Music in 1951.

 Honors and awards

 Rølvaag was appointed Knight of the Order of St Olav by King Haakon VII in 1926.
 Also, St. Olaf College has created a literary award named for Rolvaag, the Ole E. Rolvaag Award for Fiction, the "award honors the memory of St. Olaf’s greatest writer, Ole Rolvaag".